pbrisbin/indirect/README.md

   Typically, `${name}-${version}`

-- `install`: optional, if defined, and `binary` is not present, this will be executed with `sh -c` to install it
+- `install`: optional, if defined, and `binary` is not present, this will be executed with `sh -c` to install it.

-  If running this script does not produce an executable file at `binary`, `indirect` will error
+  The desired destination of the binary will be given as `$1` and if running this script does not produce an executable at that location, `indirect` will error.

 ### Example